psharma04/Overpass/docs/index.md

 ---

+NOTE:
+The bot may be slower than usual to send out emails due to O-week.
+This is expected behaviour.
+Emails may be flagged as spam by UNSW due to the volume being sent during O-week.
+This is not expected behaviour.
+Please ask new registrants to mark the emails as not spam.

 ## What is this?

 Overpass is a Discord bot designed to verify that a student is who they say they are.
 It relies on some simple principles: